junxit/us-congress-bills-113/metadata.md

 - 2013-10-16 — Placed on the Union Calendar, Calendar No. 173.
 - 2013-10-16 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 113-245.
 - 2013-10-16 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 113-245.
+- 2014-06-09 — Considered under suspension of the rules. (consideration: CR H5130-5134)
+- 2014-06-09 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2072.
+- 2014-06-09 — Mr. Benishek moved to suspend the rules and pass the bill, as amended.
+- 2014-06-09 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5130-5131)
+- 2014-06-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5130-5131)